Children's Hospital Colorado

 Steps to join our program

-2. Admission to Medical Day Treatment must be supported by a medical provider.
+2. Admission to Medical Day Treatment Program must be supported by a medical provider.

 3. The youth's home school district approves the placement.